-12.2.1 If the TM has strong justification against the decision of the competition officials / NSGOC, the TM shall indicate their intention to compete under protest to the NSGOC or their representatives, who will inform all Competition officials and TMs involved in the affected match /

-5 Withdrawal refers to discontinuing participation in the competition.
+- 12.2.1 If the TM has strong justification against the decision of the competition officials / NSGOC, the TM shall indicate their intention to compete under protest to the NSGOC or their representatives, who will inform all Competition officials and TMs involved in the affected match.
+This shall be done as soon as possible without disrupting the competition. - 12.2.2 Any competition under protest and / or intent to lodge an official protest shall be recorded in the scoresheet and duly signed by TMs of both teams.